oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Deploy the applications to EKS

-You can start the deployment using the handy script provided by JHipster.
+Start the deployment using the handy script provided by JHipster.
 You could also manually apply deployments using `kubectl apply -f <file>` commands.

 ```bash
 cd kubernetes